 Mores are values that are based on a culture’s moral and ethical beliefs.
 Taboos are very strong mores that if violated can be extremely offensive to people in that culture.
 These norms are part of informal values.

 Laws are formal norms that cannot be violated in the society without legal consequences.
 For example, stealing violates the formal norms of most societies and is punishable by law.

 Cultural Change and Cultural Shock

 People who travel a lot can sometimes develop what is called culture shock when they enter a society with a completely new and different culture.
 The differences in cultures can make it difficult for these people to integrate and socialize in the new society.
 What is considered a complete aberration in their own culture might be considered as completely normal in a different society.
 Sometimes, culture shock can make a person anxious, frustrated, or depressed.

 The individual then undergoes an adjustment phase where their norms, values, and beliefs start to change.
 Eventually, the individual enters the mastery phase, where they become completely integrated into the new society and culture.

 Diverse societies are becoming more common around the world because of increased immigration and transportation.
-Different ethnicities and cultures learn to work, live, and accept each other.
+Different ethnicities and cultures learn to work and live together, and to accept each other.
 Eventually, however, cultural dilution often happens, in which minorities adopt the culture of the majority in the new society.